quantixed/CellMigration/README.md

 \* *Superplots:* To analyse conditions, but take into account experimental replications, use the superplot functionality.
 Here, one directory of CSVs (or Excel workbook) is required for each condition-replication.
 So for two conditions, with four replications, eight directories/workbooks are required.

 \*  *Offsetting:* For offsetting data, a directory of CSVs or workbook per condition is needed with corresponding files or sheets to the primary data.
 It is important that every frame has a tracked point.

+\* *Combining data or combining superplots:* There are a few scenarios where data from different experiments might need to be combined.
+This can be done using the `CombineSuperPlots.ipf` procedure file.
+Some examples where combining is required: four imaging experiments with the same conditions but the imaging parameters vary (e.g. different timesteps); Mix n Match: Exps 1 and 2 have conditions X and Y, exps 3 and 4 have X, Y and Z. The procedure will allow you to load all or just X and Y, any combination you like!